Mindfulness is becoming increasingly important in both personal and professional lives.

-Bridgeen, a wellbeing expert and founder of Immeasurable Minds, introduced her business by explaining the main areas covered by the company and thinking behind its name.
+Wellbeing expert Bridgeen introduced her business by explaining the main areas covered by the company, and the thinking behind its name.

-“It means I’m not just limited to teaching only mindfulness, it’s anything that touches on those Minds of Love.”
+“It also means I’m not just limited to teaching only mindfulness – it’s anything that touches on those Minds of Love.”

-She also explained the ethos behind work as “really about empowering people”.
+She also explained the ethos behind her work as “really about empowering people”.

 But what is mindfulness?
 Bridgeen said her “standard, secular definition of mindfulness” includes an understanding of awareness.